Whiptail is a disorder of broccoli and cauliflower.

 Knowing what is in your soil is the first step toward preventing whiptail.
 The only way to really know is with an inexpensive lab-based soil test.
 Don’t be scared off by this.
 These tests cost about the same as a large bag of fertilizer, and the information they provide is invaluable.
 They will also tell you your soil’s pH.
 Once you know what’s in your soil, you can add any specific nutrients needed and work on getting rid of whatever may be present in excess.

 Regularly adding organic matter to your soil will help prevent whiptail by improving soil health and adding easily accessible nutrients.
 If needed, adjust your soil’s pH.
-If your soil is too acidic, you can apply lime to “sweeten” it.
-Ammonium molybdate is often recommended, but it is highly toxic and can cause chemical burns.
+If your soil is too acidic, apply lime to “sweeten” it.
+Ammonium molybdate is often recommended but can be highly toxic and cause chemical burns.
 Personally, I wouldn’t want it anywhere near my edible plants.
 That’s just me.

 You can grow a surprising amount of food in your own yard.
 Ask me how!

 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.

 You can also get my book, Stop Wasting Your Yard!